 Solution 1: Restart the Camera

 Your Android device can show this error at times when the camera has been in use for a long period of time.
-Simply exiting the camera, waiting for 30 seconds and then restarting the app by tapping on the app icon is all it takes to fix a problem like this.
-When you encounter “unfortunately camera has stopped working” error, this is the best way to resolve it quickly.
+Simply exiting the camera, waiting for 30 seconds, and then restarting the app by tapping on the app icon is all it takes to fix a problem like this.
+When you encounter an “unfortunately camera has stopped working” error, this is the best way to resolve it quickly.
 However, the solution may be temporary and if the problem reoccurs too frequently then you must try the other solutions listed here.

 Solution 2: Restart the Device

-Restarting the phone can often fix simple app glitches which may create a problem in the application.
+Restarting the phone can often fix simple app glitches that may create a problem in the application.
 Usually, when a problem is fixed by a restart, it is difficult to trace the actual cause of the problem.
 If the camera has stopped working without any reason then a restart is a quick and easy fix.
 However, if your Android device continues to show the same error then the problem may be more than a glitch, it can be a corrupted file or an update that may be causing this.

 Solution 3: Clear the Camera Cache Files

 Your camera’s cache stores the files which help the camera app to work faster.
-Cache files are created for ease of use and better user experience.
+Cache files are created for ease of use and a better user experience.
 However, sometimes these cache files may get corrupted and it can start bringing up errors that will not allow you to use the camera.
 To fix the problem, we can clear the cache files.
 You will not lose any important data in doing so.
 The only thing you may notice is that the next time you open your camera app, it will take some time to load.